eropple/taskbotjs/README.md

 ## Documentation ##
 TaskBotJS has a pretty extensive [wiki] that discusses its goals, its use cases, and pretty much everything you'd want to know about it.
+You can find more details on [the website], too!

 ## TaskBotJS Pro: the Commercial Version ##
 TaskBotJS is a full-featured piece of software as-is, but as projects and companies